peermaps/georender-pack/readme.md

 # example

-first, open the terminal and navigate to the directory where you've cloned your repo. go to the
+## get data

-`example` directory. once there, run `tar -xzvf geodata.tar.gz`. after that, the `example` directory should have a file called `alexandria.pbf`.
+first, open the terminal and navigate to the directory where you've cloned your repo. run `npm run get-data`. if that worked correctly, the `example` directory should have a file called `alexandria.pbf`.

 ## encode example